guitarbeat/Personal-Website/memory-bank/progress.md

 7. `src/sass/theme/_theme-switch.scss` - Updated to use tokens for breakpoints
 8. `src/sass/theme/_vignette.scss` - Updated to use tokens for colors, breakpoints, and z-index
 9. `src/sass/theme/_keyframes.scss` - Updated to use tokens for colors and animations
-10. `src/components/Tools/shared/styles/index.scss` - Updated to use tokens for spacing, colors, and breakpoints
+10. `src/components/Tools/shared/styles/index.scss` - Updated to use tokens for spacing, colors, and breakpoints, added missing fullscreen mixins, responsive grid, loading and error state mixins
 11. `src/components/Tools/styles/index.scss` - Fixed keyframes, wrapped declarations, and removed duplicate mixins
 12. `src/components/content/Header/text.scss` - Added proper namespacing for imports
 13. `memory-bank/sass-variables-audit.md` - Created comprehensive audit of all SASS variables